smddev/site/src/content/pages/why.md

     * Both Fortune 500 and small companies are amongst our clients (ask for references)

-    * We accept both the Fixed Price and Time & Materials contracts

     * We are a boutique software development company, and we treat each customer as a partner

     * We can provide both off-site and on-site support to ramp up your project